 In legal parlance, “good faith” essentially means that each party promises to act honestly in discharging their obligations.
 Certainly, the timing of S&S's cancellation raises questions about why S&S walked away from Milo.
 Still, proving that S&S acted in bad faith in declaring the manuscript unacceptable will be a high bar to clear.

-That's because the contract broadly states that S&S is “not be obligated to accept or publish the Work if in its sole good faith judgment the Work is not acceptable to it,” a key clause that S&S will cite in its defense, Jassin says.
+That's because the contract broadly states that S&S is not "obligated to accept or publish the Work if in its sole good faith judgment the Work is not acceptable to it,” a key clause that S&S will cite in its defense, Jassin says.

 “It doesn’t say 'not acceptable to it in content and form,'”Jassin explains.
 “Taken in isolation, that sentence gives S&S a lot of leeway because there’s no definition of satisfactory.
 There’s no objective standard of reasonableness.
 Just good faith.
 And like fairness, good faith is in the eye of the beholder."